Cristian Mungiu

-Cristian Mungiu (/ro/; born 27 April 1968) is a Romanian filmmaker.
-He won the Palme d'Or at the 2007 Cannes Film Festival for his film 4 Months, 3 Weeks and 2 Days, which he wrote and directed.
-He has also won the awards for Best Screenplay and Best Director at the 2012 and 2016 Cannes Film Festivals for his films Beyond the Hills and Graduation.
+Cristian Mungiu (/ro/) is a Romanian filmmaker.
+A figure in the Romanian New Wave, his films usually explore Romania's contemporary society and politics.
+Mungiu is best known for his Palme d'Or–winning films 4 Months, 3 Weeks and 2 Days (2007) and Fjord (2026).
+For Beyond the Hills (2012) and Graduation (2016), he won Best Screenplay and Best Director prizes at the 65th and 69th Cannes Film Festivals, respectively.

-Early life
+Early life and education

-Mungiu was born in Iași.
+Cristian Mungiu was born in Iași on April 27, 1968.
 His sister is political analyst Alina Mungiu-Pippidi.

-After studying English literature at the University of Iaşi, he worked for a few years as a teacher and as a journalist.
-After that, he enrolled at the Film University in Bucharest to study film directing.
-After graduating in 1998, Mungiu made several short films.
+After studying English literature at the Alexandru Ioan Cuza University, he worked for a few years as a teacher and journalist.
+He subsequently enrolled at the I. L. Caragiale National University of Theatre and Film in Bucharest to study film directing, graduating in 1998.

 Career

-In 2002, he debuted with his first feature film, Occident, which enjoyed critical success, winning prizes at several film festivals and being featured at the Directors' Fortnight during the 2002 Cannes Film Festival.
+Mungiu made several short films after graduating.
+In 2002, he made his feature debut with Occident, which was selected for the Directors' Fortnight of the 55th Cannes Film Festival.
+The film received critical acclaim, winning prizes at several film festivals.

 In 2007, Mungiu wrote and directed his second feature, 4 Months, 3 Weeks and 2 Days.
-The film was received enthusiastically, attracting critical praise and being selected for the official competition at the 2007 Cannes Film Festival, where it won the Palme d'Or for feature film, marking the first time that prize was awarded to a Romanian filmmaker.
+The film premiered in Competition at the 60th Cannes Film Festival, where it received critical acclaim and won the Palme d'Or, marking the first time the prize was awarded to a Romanian filmmaker.
+The film was selected as the Romanian entry for Best Foreign Language Film at the 80th Academy Awards.